Students may use the Service Verification and Reflection Form if they are looking to submit work pertaining to this specific sanction

 Off-Campus Warning: Any subsequent violations of the College's Community Standards for a student residing at an off-campus property may result in a status of Off-Campus Probation, additional educational sanctions, assessments and/or the revocation of off-campus living privileges altogether which would accompany a requirement that the student return to on-campus housing for the duration of the academic year.

 Off-Campus Probation: Any additional violations of the College's Community Standards will likely result result in a requirement that a student return to on-campus housing, with all associated housing costs added to their bursar account.

 Alcohol or Drug Education: Students found in violation of the alcohol or drug policies may be sanctioned to complete an educational assignment related to substance use / abuse.

-Loss of Privileges: Denial of specified privileges for a defined period of time (e.g. guest, computer, housing lottery, residence hall visitation, dining services, representing the college at an athletic event, co-curricular activity, work study job).
+Loss of Privileges: Denial of specified privileges for a defined period of time (e.g. guest, computer, housing lottery, residence hall occupancy and/or visitation, dining services, representing the college at an athletic event, co-curricular activity, work study job).
 Restricting participation in events such as senior week etc.